davidpeden3/octopus-azure-transforms/README.md

 The web project only contains a [web.config](https://github.com/davidpeden3/octopus-azure-transforms/blob/master/source/OctopusVariableSubstitutionTester/Web.config) and its related [web.release.config](https://github.com/davidpeden3/octopus-azure-transforms/blob/master/source/OctopusVariableSubstitutionTester/Web.Release.config).
 It is not a functional web site and its sole purpose is to create as lightweight of a project as possible to exercise the build, package, and deploy pipeline.
 This project does contain the MVC 5 NuGet packages but they are not used for anything.
 The web project does perform a build-time transform using the web.release.config file when built locally ([see the 'AfterBuild' target](https://github.com/davidpeden3/octopus-azure-transforms/blob/master/source/OctopusVariableSubstitutionTester/OctopusVariableSubstitutionTester.csproj#L143-L146) at the bottom of the .csproj file) but this is not necessary for deployment (as Octopus handles this for us when configured to do so) and is merely a local workstation convenience.

 The build and deployment pipeline is performed by [TeamCity](http://www.jetbrains.com/teamcity/) using a combination of [MSBuild](http://msdn.microsoft.com/en-us/library/0k6kkbsd.aspx), [NuGet](https://www.nuget.org/), [Klondike](https://github.com/themotleyfool/Klondike), and [Octopus](http://octopusdeploy.com/).

-The build configuration looks like this:
+The build configuration in TeamCity looks like this:

 ![TeamCity Build Configuration](https://raw.githubusercontent.com/davidpeden3/octopus-azure-transforms/master/documentation/teamcity-build-configuration.png)